Q & A with Sadie

 Just one?
 HA!
 This is definitely an incomplete list:

-Fiction: Zilpha Keatley Snyder, Beverly Cleary, Judy Blume, J.K.
-Rowling, Alice Hoffman, C.S.
-Lewis, Barbara Wood, John Grisham, Anne Rice, James Patterson, Stephen King, Deborah Harkness, Willa Cather, L.M.
-Montgomery, John LeCarre, Tom Clancy, Paulo Coelho.
+Fiction authors: Zilpha Keatley Snyder, Beverly Cleary, Judy Blume, Alice Hoffman, C.S.
+Lewis, Barbara Wood, John Grisham, Stephen King, Deborah Harkness, Willa Cather, L.M.
+Montgomery, John LeCarre, Paulo Coelho.

-Poets: Shel Silverstein, Seamus Heaney, Maya Angelou, Nichole McElhaney
+Poets: Shel Silverstein, Seamus Heaney, Maya Angelou, Nichole McElhaney, Fleassy Malay.

-Screenwriters: Aaron Sorkin, Nora Ephron, James L. Brooks, John Hughes, John Hindman, Rob Reiner, Liz Hannah, Josh Singer, Greta Gerwig, Jordan Peele, M. Night Shymalan, Kenneth Biller, Michael Sussman, Chuck Lorre, Christopher Lloyd, Steven Levitan.
+Screenwriters: Aaron Sorkin, Nora Ephron, James L. Brooks, John Hughes, John Hindman, Rob Reiner, Liz Hannah, Josh Singer, Jordan Peele, Kenneth Biller, Michael Sussman, Chuck Lorre, Christopher Lloyd, Steven Levitan, and Aline Brosh McKenna.

 What are your goals as a writer?

-I aspire to be a woman who is valued for the love she shares and a voice for those who have not yet found their own words.
+I aspire to be a writer who is valued for the love I share and a voice for those who have not yet found their own words.
 Like any writer, parts of my own journey have found their way into my stories, so I’d love to hear from readers who recognize themselves in the pages of my books and scripts.

-There are a few similarities.
 Like Iona, I grew up estranged from my real father and his real mother, my grandmother.
 I reconnected with them on my high school graduation day.
 As I got to know them, I discovered their beliefs were quite different from how I was raised.
 Understanding them helped me understand myself in new ways.
 I chose a few character names from deep within my family tree, and many of the characters are combinations of people I’ve known.
-Dyllan and Jules have characteristics of half a dozen different boys, and Cookie is a combination of four different girls I knew in high school.
+Dyllan and Jules have characteristics of half a dozen different boys I used to know.
+MacLaine is a combination of a couple of girls I knew plus indie musician Chloe Moriondo, and named after Shirley MacLaine and a girl I once met in a pet store.
 The setting is beautiful Michigan, where I lived my entire life until 2017.
-(I couldn’t write the story anywhere else!)
-Although the locations in Michigan are real places, and some of the situations are similar to my own story, 99% of it is fiction.
+I couldn’t write the story anywhere else!

 Yep.
 It’s the gift and the curse of a wild imagination.
 Many of my own personal superstitions are included in THE RECOLLECTION OF TREES.
 Just for fun, I made a list of 13 superstitions that I learned mostly from my own family.